Ohio Casino Control Commission approves 300 sports betting licenses - NewsBreak

 If those applicants fail to do so by Oct.
 5, Schuler said they will be disqualified from being guaranteed a license in time for the new year.

 “We do not have the time or the resources to carry them across the finish line,” he said.
-“They have to be capable of doing the very minimum requirements set forward by the General Assembly.”Great sportsmanship star of local football game
+“They have to be capable of doing the very minimum requirements set forward by the General Assembly.”Casey Goodson’s mother releases new image in son’s death

 The commission also approved its fourth batch of rules surrounding the operations of Ohio’s legalized sports gambling, including requiring approved license-holders to submit a plan to address and prevent disordered and problem gambling.
 Its fifth and final set of rules, a commission representative said, will be considered Oct.
 5.